Church of St Francis, Victoria: History

 The original convent and church of St Francis date back to 1492.
 The original church was dedicated to St Mark.
 The name was changed in 1535 to that of St Francis.
 The present church and convent were mostly built in the 17th century.
 The church was completed in 1663.
 Grand Master António Manoel de Vilhena visited the convent and church in 1742.
-He stayed there from 5 June till 9 June in order to take possession of the island.
-This event was commemorated by an inscription on the wall of the rooms he occupied during this visit.
+He stayed there from 5 to 9 June to take possession of the island.
+This event was commemorated by an inscription on the wall of the rooms he occupied during this five-day visit.

-In December 1890 the church was closed to the public by order of the government as it was seen to be unfit for use.
+In December 1890 the church was closed to the public by the order of the government as it was deemed to be unsafe for use.
 The ceiling of the church was in a very dangerous state.
 The ceiling and façade were rebuilt and the church reopened on 16 April 1893.
 The church was consecrated by Giovanni Maria Camilleri, bishop of Gozo, in 1906.

 The church building is listed on the National Inventory of the Cultural Property of the Maltese Islands.